icerpc/icerpc-docs/content/icerpc-for-ice-users/high-level-comparison/using-icerpc-with-ice.md

 If you use IceRPC to create new services for your Ice client, you should start by defining your Slice interfaces with the new Slice syntax (and `mode = Slice1`) before converting these definitions to the `.ice` Slice syntax.
-The new syntax allows you to mark a proxy or class parameter/field as optional or non-optional, for example:
+The new syntax allows you to mark a class parameter/field as optional or non-optional, for example:

 ```slice {% title="Slice with the .slice syntax" %}
 interface ContactRegistry {